 - Shake well before use.

-5 drops peppermint
+- 5 drops of peppermint

-5 drops wild Orange
+- 5 drops of wild orange

-This blend is one of my favorites, and you will find these two paired in my diffuser often.
 Peppermint and wild orange are great for promoting energy, aiding memory, and helping with concentration.

-Citrus essential oils are excellent for boosting the mood, energy, and immune system.
+Citrus essential oils are excellent for boosting mood, energy, and the immune system.

 Field of Flowers